 Employers will need to reassess their payroll systems to align with the recent legislative changes.
 These adjustments might involve updating software to ensure accurate tracking of hours worked and calculations of overtime pay.
 Implementing new processes may also be necessary to enhance the reporting of employee hours, particularly for those working remotely or in fluctuating schedules.

 Recent legislative updates have expanded the protections afforded to employees regarding wage and hour issues.
 Workers now benefit from clearer guidelines on overtime compensation and minimum wage requirements.
-Furthermore, various stipulations strengthen employee rights in cases of misclassified workers, ensuring that those who should receive certain benefits are not deprived due to employer oversight or intentional misclassification.
+Furthermore, various stipulations strengthen employee rights in cases of misclassified workers, ensuring that those who should receive certain benefits are not deprived due to employer oversight or intentional misclassification.10 common reasons for unfair dismissal claims

 The latest changes in wage and hour legislation include increased penalties for violations, enhanced enforcement mechanisms, and expanded protections for employees, which collectively aim to ensure fair compensation and work conditions.